Why start a second language so early?

 "The power to learn a language is so great in the young child that it doesn’t seem to matter how many languages you seem to throw their way....They can learn as many spoken languages as you can allow them to hear systematically and regularly at the same time.
 Children just have this capacity.
 Their brain is ripe to do this…there doesn’t seem to be any detriment to....develop[ing] several languages at the same time" according to Dr. Susan Curtiss, UCLA Linguistics professor.
 (Curtain & Dahlberg 2004)

 May I bring my baby to my older child's class?
 Do I need to pay for my baby if s/he attends my older child's class?

 Yes, you may bring your baby(12 months and under) to class with the older sibling but please let the teacher know you are bringing your baby.

 No, you do not need to pay for your baby if he or she is under 12 months-old.
 If the sibling is older than 1 year-old, you will need to pay for a spot for your child.
 When toddlers get older, they usually want to participate in all aspects of the class and a spot needs to be paid for.
-There is a discount of $25 for the second sibling class.
+There are sibling discounts offered.

 How can we practice French at home?